 Based on a classic Scandinavian cookie that's shaped with a tableware spoon.
-Using hazelnut flour highlights the browned butter flavor and delicate texture.
+Hazelnut flour highlights the browned butter and enhances the delicate texture.

 When you see this badge, you know it will be good!
 These are the recipes that have passed our test.

-1 cup Land O Lakes® European Style Butter
+1 cup Land O Lakes® Extra Creamy Butter

 1 3/4 cups all-purpose flour